ExWhyZed9/tataplay_generator/README.md

 b) npm run dev
 3) Enjoy!

-**Note : **use this playlist on OTT Navigator and set to reload data to 04 Hours bcz hmac expires in every 04 Hours for most of channels.
+**Note : **use this playlist on OTT Navigator and set to reload data to 10 Minutes bcz keys might expires in every 10 Minutes for most of channels.

-Special thanks to CodeCrafters for their API.
+Special thanks to TeamBabel for their API.